Emery refuses to confirm if 'devastated' Xhaka will continue as Arsenal captain | Goal.com

 "After that wrong situation on Sunday I have one challenge every time."

-Nevertheless, Emery said the man elected as captain by his team-mates in a vote should have handled the situation different.
+Nevertheless, Emery said the man elected as captain by his team-mates in a vote should have handled the situation differently.

 "When we make individually some mistakes we need to make some apologies.
 I prefer to do that.
 We've suggested he do that," he continued.